deszczowy/river/doc/BACKLOG.md

 - side editor for random notes (right)
 - statusbar center panel - description for menu, sidenote and preview
 - statusbar left panel - project name + "#"'s count
-- statusbar right panel - message board
-- new project dialog
-- open project dialog, with list of projects loaded from configured path
 - options dialog
-- UI by principle will not have clock BUT maybe alarm for ending session?
-- fullscreen oprion, with small closing x for return besides keyboard shortcut)
+- fullscreen option, with small closing x for return besides keyboard shortcut)
 - contrast theme, for working outside (should be tested in sunny garden ;)
 - light theme - tested in day
 - some light borders to widgets?
-- little padding on statusbar panels
 - project properties dialog

 ### Build